 You may experience significant cooling at night or during the rainy season and a warmer temperature than ideal in summer at midday.
 Remember, bettas can be severely affected by even a small temperature drop.
 They can tolerate various temperatures, but rapid changes can shock them adversely.
 This can result in slower metabolism, stress, and a higher likelihood of diseases like fin rot.
 This shows how a heater is crucial to add to your aquarium.

-Importance of Heaters for Betta Fish
+Importance of Heater for Betta Fish

 Betta fish are so adapted to warmer temperatures that their metabolism can slow down in colder water.
 Keeping them in less warm water for a long time can lead to lethargy and reduced appetite.
-It can weaken the betta’s immune system, making them vulnerable to diseases.
+It can weaken the betta’s immune system, making them vulnerable to common diseases.

-Warmer temperatures can faster their metabolism, which promotes digestion, growth, and healing of the injuries or damaged fins if suffered from swim bladder diseases or any other fungal or bacterial infection.
+Warmer temperatures can faster their metabolism, which promotes digestion, growth, and healing of the injuries or damaged fins if suffered from swim bladder disease or any other fungal or bacterial infection.
 A warmer environment helps facilitate breeding and ensures the health of both the fish and their offspring.

 Misconception about Betta’s Heater